 Suspension and Comfort

 This model is in the middle of the pack for comfort.
 The shoulder straps are ergonomically shaped, but they don't offer quite enough padding, and the fabric on the underside of the waist and shoulder straps is abrasive after a few miles.

 It carries 30-40 lbs by design.
 It takes small loads well, so if overnights are in your future, this could be one to consider.
 In practice, however, we found that carrying comfort began to diminish after about 35 pounds.
-For a pack that can stand up to a little more weight and offers a little more comfort, we recommend the Osprey Volt 60.

 Features and Ease of Use